-This technology is particularly important when treating moving organs, like the lungs or heart.
+This technology is particularly important when treating moving organs, like the lungs.
 For example, with traditional imaging, the radiation oncologist can only know the position of a lung tumour at one point in the patient’s breath cycle.
 This means the radiation beam will hit the tumour only once per breath, reducing the effectiveness of the treatment while also exposing a lot more healthy tissue to radiation.
 To minimise damage, the radiation must be delivered at a far lower dose, further reducing its effectiveness.

 Ask us a question